reiphi/pdsnd_github/README.md

 ## Explore US Bikeshare Data
 This is the repository for my python project "Explore US Bikeshare Data" as part of Udacity's "Programming for Data Science" nanodegree program.

-### Date created
-Include the date you created this project and README file.

-### Description
-Describe what your project is about and what it does
+This project and the README file have been created on December 2nd, 2018.

 ### Files used
 Include the files used